 When discussing digital transformation in healthcare there has been a strong emphasis on patient benefits, however providers can also gain many advantages from going digital.
 Providers are equally as frustrated with the administrative side of healthcare – completing and submitting referrals and orders by phone or fax, waiting for patients to be scheduled, and following up on prior authorizations.
 These manual processes are error-prone, frustrating and time consuming.

 Unfortunately, it’s extremely common for faxed referrals and orders to never be fulfilled – 46 percent of such referrals never result in a patient visit.
-To avoid this, digital referral and order management workflows that help physicians’ offices quickly enter compliant, electronically signed orders and manage them from a central repository need to be part of your patient experience platform.
+To avoid this, digital referral and order management workflows that help physicians’ offices quickly enter compliant, electronically signed orders and manage them from a central repository need to be part of your patient access platform.

-The right PX platform will enable integration with HIS/EHR systems, which in turn allows the appropriate order information to be carried across multiple locations and facilities so patient access teams can convert these orders into scheduled appointments.
+The right platform will enable integration with HIS/EHR systems, which in turn allows the appropriate order information to be carried across multiple locations and facilities so patient access teams can convert these orders into scheduled appointments.

 Data has shown that 90% of providers believe prior authorizations delay care and negatively impact the patient experience.
 In addition to being time-consuming, most denials and underpayments are attributed to prior authorizations.
 To improve this, providers need a patient experience platform that can trigger automated, pre-service clearance processes when an order is received and secure cleared authorizations so much-needed appointments can be scheduled more quickly.